Maxime00/learning-user-safety/README.md

 - cartesian twist control (demo script)
 - joint space velocity control (demo script)

+Notes on user_eval_joint_ctrl :
+ need to tune last joint gain ( make it lower during traj follow ?) fix little offset in orientation at start ? (never in correct position) add plots to visualize how well it matches desired traj ( in joint space but also ee velocity would be nice )

 # TODO
 - add option to start/stop integrator ? start thresh should be small but always reachable ( np.any instead? or start integrator if in same pos for too long )